 Angela Grimes is Chief Executive Officer of Born Free USA, a wildlife conservation and animal welfare organization.
-For the past decade Angela has campaigned to ensure that long-tailed and pig-tailed macaques caught up in the wildlife, pet or laboratory trade are provided with sanctuary.
+For the past decade, she has campaigned to ensure that long-tailed and pigtailed macaques caught up in the wildlife, pet, or laboratory trade are provided with sanctuary.

-Dr. Liz Tyler-Griffin has worked in animal protection and conservation, with a particular focus on primates, for twenty years.
+Dr. Liz Tyson has worked in animal protection and conservation, focusing on primates, for twenty years.
 She currently works as Programs Director for Born Free USA and runs one of the largest long-tailed and pig-tailed macaque sanctuaries in the United States.

-The Macaque Coalition (MACC) was initiated in 2020 and is a working group of the Asia for Animals Coalition.
-MACC aims to collate and share information on the many welfare issues faced by macaques, and to facilitate networking and collaboration geared towards promoting respectful coexistence, alleviating their suffering, and protecting them at both the individual level and the species level.
+The Asia for Animals Macaque Coalition (MACC) was initiated in 2020 and is a working group of the Asia for Animals Coalition.
+MACC aims to collate and share information on the many welfare issues faced by macaques, as well as to facilitate networking and collaboration geared towards promoting respectful coexistence, alleviating their suffering, and protecting them at both the individual and species levels.
 MACC produced the 2022 Macaque Report: Indonesia's Unprotected Macaques.

-Ecoflix is a not-for-profit media group that educates, inspires and supports meaningful actions which will deliver a tangible, measurable difference in saving animals and restoring the planet.
-Dr. Ian Redmond, Head of Conservation for Ecoflix has spent decades raising awareness, through advocacy and research, about the trade in wildlife, including long-tailed and pig-tailed macaques.
+Ecoflix is a not-for-profit media group that educates, inspires, and supports meaningful actions to deliver a tangible, measurable difference in saving animals and restoring the planet.
+Dr. Ian Redmond, Head of Conservation for Ecoflix, has spent decades raising awareness, through advocacy and research, about the trade in wildlife, including long-tailed and pig-tailed macaques.

-Wildlife biologist and conservationist, Dr. Ian Redmond has devoted decades to protecting and advocating for conservation.
-He is the founder and chairman of the Ape Alliance, a coalition of organizations and individuals dedicated to the conservation and welfare of apes and other primates.
-The Ape Alliance Primate Trade Working Group publicize cases of illegal trade, and support efforts to repatriate confiscated live animals to the nearest suitable sanctuary to the point of origin.
+Wildlife biologist and conservationist Dr. Ian Redmond has devoted decades to protecting primates and advocating for conservation.
+He currently chairs the Primate Working Group of the Species Survival Network, which brings together organizations and individuals to monitor the primate trade, publicize cases of illegal trade, and support efforts to repatriate confiscated live animals to the nearest suitable sanctuary to the point of origin.

-Since 1973, under the leadership of our founder, Dr. Shirley McGreal, International Primate Protection League has spent decades fighting to protect and save macaques around the world.
-These significant efforts included fighting smugglers, exposing the fate of long-tailed and pigtailed macaques in research labs, establishing a gibbon sanctuary and much more.
+Since 1973, under the leadership of its founder, Dr. Shirley McGreal, the International Primate Protection League has spent decades fighting to protect and save macaques worldwide.
+These significant efforts included fighting smugglers, exposing the fate of long-tailed and pig-tailed macaques in research labs, establishing a gibbon sanctuary, and much more.